create3000/x_ite/docs/_posts/components/Networking/LoadSensor.md

 #### Hints

-- If watchList contains multiple USE nodes, output events are only generated when all *children* have loaded successfully or at least one node has failed.
+- If *children*/watchList array contains multiple USE nodes, output events are only generated when all *children* have loaded successfully or at least one node has failed.
-- If individual load status information is desired for different nodes, multiple **LoadSensor** nodes may be used, each with a single watchList element.
+- If individual load status information is desired for different nodes, multiple **LoadSensor** nodes may be used, each with a single *children*/watchList element.
 - [Anchor](/x_ite/components/networking/anchor/) nodes can be monitored for binding a target [Viewpoint](/x_ite/components/navigation/viewpoint/), loading a new scene, or loading a new scene in a new window.

 #### Warning